bespinian/blog/content/posts/gitops/index.md

 }
 ```

-In this case, we are referencing a specific version of the `back_end` module, because we want our productive environment to be pinned to a certain tested state.
+In this case, we are referencing a specific version of the `back_end` module because we want our productive environment to be pinned to a certain tested state.
 If we look at the commit history of the `back_end` module, we can see that the version `v2.0.0` corresponds to a git tag there and that there have been more recent commits to that module in the meantime.

 ```txt
 commit 68e85d80a90a905d44554fedfcc621b65375c57d (HEAD -> main, origin/main)